 On a serious note, Stuey is a professional lifeguard patrolling several Sunshine Coast beaches and is a very good surfer himself competing in a handful of the pro divisions and usually doing quite well.

-Amber Currie – Volunteers Manager
+Glenn Currie – Site Manager